Christian-Schefe/tak-server/README.md

   Reason: Bots are now identified by account type, not by a flag.
 Account type is set during account creation.

+### Modified APIs:

+- http: `GET /ratings`

+  Modified: removed query parameters `id` and `name`

+  Reason: There already is an endpoint for getting the rating via name, and if needed, an endpoint for getting ratings via id is trivially added.
+If at most one record is returned, there is no point in sorting and pagination.

 ### Removed Responses

 - `Accept rematch`